phil65/LLMling/README.md

 # Tool implementation
 from typing import Any
 from pathlib import Path
-from llmling.tools.base import LLMCallableTool
+from llmling.tools.base import BaseTool

-class AnalysisTool(LLMCallableTool):
+class AnalysisTool(BaseTool):
     """Tool for batch code analysis with progress reporting."""

     name = "batch_analysis"